The Doctor sighed and looked at the starfield stretched

 the largest building in their village half collapsed in on itself.
 The

-roof smashed through by the wreckage from the platform immediately above
+roof was smashed through by the wreckage from the platform immediately

-it.
-It looked as if a meteorite the size of a beach ball had fallen straight
+above it.
+It looked as if a meteorite the size of a beach ball had fallen

-down, leaving a seared hole in everything it had passed through.
-They
+straight down, leaving a seared hole in everything it had passed through.

-looked down.
-Where it had landed, at the base of the tree, there was a
+They looked down.
+Where it had landed, at the base of the tree, there

 “There are people trapped,” The Doctor said.
 He could feel